Septic planning guide

 If the blocker is workflow rather than geography, go next to Failed Perc Test for Septic or Septic Replacement Area Guide when the next question is really about records, permits, buyer timing, or inspection evidence.

-If the blocker is state-specific, move from this overview into Georgia Perc Test Cost and keep Connecticut Perc Test Cost as the comparison page so the estimate and quote conversation stays tied to a real local workflow.
+If the blocker is state-specific, move from this overview into Georgia Perc Test Cost and Soil Analysis and keep Connecticut Perc Test Cost as the comparison page so the estimate and quote conversation stays tied to a real local workflow.

 Next best action